 Case Management – A therapist will be assigned to assist in discharge planning and coordination with family and referring professionals.

 Group Therapy – We provide a minimum of two hours of process group therapy each day with a qualified mental health professional.

 Family Therapy – A structured family meeting will be arranged if the patient and treatment team determine a family meeting would have therapeutic benefit.

-Psycho-Education Group – Provides patients with valuable information and education regarding diagnosis, medication stabilization, wellness, and behavior management techniques.
+PsychoEducation Group – This group provides patients with valuable information and education regarding diagnosis, medication stabilization, wellness and behavior management techniques.

 Spiritual Care – Many patients turn to spiritual resources during illness and benefit from spiritual counseling during their hospitalization.
 If requested, our Chaplain is trained to encourage beneficial spiritual coping processes to more effectively manage difficult emotions.

-Supportive Therapies – Yoga, tai chi, acupuncture and acupressure are offered to specific programs based on our patient’s needs.
+Supportive Therapies – Yoga, tai chi, acupuncture, acupressure as well as gym access are offered to specific programs based on our patient’s needs.

 Cedar Hills Hospital accepts most major commercial insurance, Medicare, and TRICARE.
 We do not accept the Oregon Health Plan (Medicaid) or any Managed Medicaid through the Coordinated Care Organizations.
-For a complete list of insurance companies we work with click here.
-To speak with a financial counselor, please call (503) 944-5000 and choose option 2.
+For a complete list of insurance companies we work with, click here.
+To speak with a financial counselor, please call 503-944-5000 and choose option two.